-We were elected as auditor of the financial statements by the annual general meeting on 16 May 2022.
-We were engaged by the Supervisory Board on 15 November 2022.
-We have been the independent auditor of the financial statements of KATEK SE, Munich, without interruption since financial year 2021.
+We were elected as the independent auditor by the annual general meeting on 20 June 2023.
+We were engaged by the Supervisory Board on 20 November 2023.
+We have been the auditor of KATEK SE, Munich, without interruption since the financial year 2021.

-We declare that the audit opinions expressed in this auditor's report are consistent with the additional report to the audit committee pursuant to Article 11 of the EU Audit Regulation (long-form audit report).
+We declare that the audit opinions expressed in this auditor's report are consistent with the additional report to the Audit Committee pursuant to Article 11 of the EU Audit Regulation (long-form audit report).